scot140/SideProj/README.txt

-Big Big booty she got a big booty all these hoes on my dick
+Big Big booty she got a big booty
+All these hoes on my dick
+That ass of yours look deflated